Lithuania men's national basketball team: 2014 FIBA World Cup

-During the eighth-finals, Jonas Valančiūnas led Lithuania to a difficult victory against New Zealand, 76–71.
-In the quarter-finals, Renaldas Seibutis helped Lithuania beat Turkey 73–61 and advanced into the semi-finals, once again meeting the United States.
+During the eighthfinals, Jonas Valančiūnas led Lithuania to a difficult victory against New Zealand, 76–71.
+In the quarterfinals, Renaldas Seibutis helped Lithuania beat Turkey 73–61 and advanced into the semifinals, once again meeting the United States.
 Before the game, USA national team head coach Mike Krzyzewski noted that the Lithuanians "love the game, they play with the passion, they play together, always as a team.
 They play with the great heart and it will be a tough game for us."

 Lithuania fought point-for-point through two quarters; however, after half-time Team USA scored 10–0 and after winning the third quarter 33–14, leaving no chances for the Lithuanian team to come back.
 They ultimately lost the game 68–96.
 It was one of the worst performances for Lithuania against Team USA, following the 51-point defeat in the 1992 Olympics versus the "Dream Team".
 After the match, coach Jonas Kazlauskas criticized the refereeing: "It just shows what respect every team has.
 When I asked the referee about the (technical) foul call, he said that he warned the bench not to jump, when Team USA bench was jumping and discussing with the referees just in the same way.
 Overall, the judging was hardly understandable until Team USA had 20 points lead.
 Later there was no point in discussing with the referees anymore".
 Longtime Lithuanian national team games broadcast commentator Robertas Petrauskas ironically described the judging live by saying: "When we discuss the judging against Team USA with the journalists from other countries, we all agree that if the referees would call the turnover every time USA player steps before bumping the ball, Team USA would be the most frequent fallible team in the tournament".
 During the bronze medal game Lithuania faced France, just 2 years removed from the EuroBasket defeat.
 A terrific battle where youngsters Jonas Valančiūnas and Adas Juškevičius tried to give a win with 39 points combined ensued, but the French still beat them 95–93.
 Despite not winning any medals, the team was received by thousands of Lithuanians at Rotušės square who wanted to thank the national team for their efforts.
 According to research, over 2,223 million people observed the national team games live in Lithuania, which is over 76% of the country's population.